zoodles/zoodlesgamesplayer/services/healthreport/docs/dataformat.rst

 org.mozilla.profile.age
 -----------------------

-This measurement contains information about the current profile's age.
+This measurement contains information about the current profile's age (and in version 2, the profile's most recent reset date)

+Version 2
+^^^^^^^^^

+*profileCreation* and *profileReset* properties are present.
+Both define the integer days since UNIX epoch that the current profile was created or reset accordingly.

 Version 1
 ^^^^^^^^^